Montana Historical Society

 Explore projects and products we’ve developed to inform and celebrate Montana’s diverse cultural resources and heritage.
 Through core programs, initiatives, and special projects we work to align our efforts with national priorities and statewide goals that consider sustainability, diversity/ equity/ inclusion, affordable housing, and preservation workforce cultivation in Montana.

-Preservation Contacts
+Preservation Help

 Phone: (406) 444-7715